-- 1. The provider must demonstrate readiness to provide services and comprehension of applicable Medicaid regulations and pertinent service Conditions of Participations through documents describing provider operations.
+- 1. The provider must demonstrate readiness to provide services and comprehension of applicable Medicaid regulations and pertinent service Conditions of Participation through documents describing provider operations.

-- 2. The provider must submit on forms provided by Senior and Disabilities Services
+- 2. The provider must submit in a format provided by Senior and Disabilities Services (SDS)

-- a. an application for certification or recertification; and
+- a. a complete application for certification with all required information and documentation, or

+- b. a complete application to renew certification with all required information and documentation submitted not later than 60 days before the expiration date of the current certification period, in accordance with 7 AAC 130.220(d); and

-- b. if requesting an exception under 7 AAC 130.220(j), an application to provide both care coordination and other home and community-based waiver services.
+- c. if requesting an exception under 7 AAC 130.220(j), a complete application to provide both care coordination and other home and community-based waiver services.

-- 3. The provider must prepare, in written form, and implement the following policies and procedures that must be submitted for review when requested by Senior and Disabilities Services:
+- 3. The provider must prepare in written form and implement the following policies and procedures and, when requested, submit the written policies and procedures to SDS within the required timeframe:

 - a. background checks;

 - b. complaint management;

 - c. confidentiality of protected health information, including a Notice of Privacy Practices;

 - d. conflicts of interest:

 - e. critical incident reporting;

-- f. emergency response;
+- f. emergency response training;

 - g. evaluation of employees;

 - h. financial accountability;

-- i. independence and inclusion;
+- i. independence and inclusion:

 - j. medication management (not required of providers licensed under 7 AAC 75.010 75.140 or certified under 7 AAC 127.050, or care coordinators certified under 7 AAC 130.200);

 - k. person-centered practice;

-- 1. quality improvement:
+- 1. quality improvement;

 - m. restrictive interventions;

-- n. termination provider services; and
+- n. termination of provider services; and

-- o. training of employees.
+- o. training.

+- 4. In addition to the required application forms, the provider must submit to SDS within the required timeframe Waiver Provider Conditions of Participation (ADA/Rev. 9/1/22)